Non compos mentis

 Non compos mentis is a Latin legal phrase that translates to "of unsound mind": nōn ("not") prefaces compos mentis, meaning "having control of one's mind."
 This phrase was used in English law as early as the seventeenth century to describe people afflicted by madness, the loss of memory or ability to reason.

 Usage

 The status of non compos mentis applied to those who were not mad from birth, but became so later in life through no fault of their own.
-The property and interests of such a person could be committed to another party to conserve and administer them for the duration of their madness.
+The property and interests of such a person could be placed in state custody to conserve them for the person's benefit.
 Their criminal culpability was also limited except in cases of high treason.
-This contrasted with "natural fools" who were mad from birth and whose property interests passed to the crown, and habitual drunkards, who could claim no defense of madness.
+This contrasted with "natural fools" who were mad from birth and whose property was held for benefit of the crown, and habitual drunkards, who could claim no defense of madness.